linuxdeepin/deepin-manual/manual-assets/professional/deepin-reader/en_US/index.md

 ## Overview

-Document Viewer is a powerful and easy-to-use software built-in the system for viewing PDF files quickly, supporting operations such as adding bookmarks, adding notes, and highlighting some text.
+Document Viewer is a powerful and easy-to-use software built-in the system for opening and viewing files quickly, supporting operations such as adding bookmarks, adding notes, and highlighting some text.

 ## Guide